HETFADIA/dfs-percolation-project-html-js/README.md

 ## Details about the page

 <p>
+First you have to enter n : the length of the grid in the DSU project.
+Its by default value is 10.
+Then to run the project click on simulate.
+Active cells are the numbers of cells selected so that the system percolates.
+The percentage of the active cells comes out to be 59.3% in a n x n grid.

-The percentage of number of cells covered by water and percentage of cells selected is shown below.
+The percentage of number of cells covered by water and percentage of cells selected(ie no of active cells) is shown in the green box.
-The randomly select button randomly selects cells until the system percolates.
+The Simulation button randomly selects cells until the system percolates.
-The Reset Button Resets the whole page
+The Reset Button clears all the selected cells.

 </p>
 <br />
 <br />
+<p id="Randomly-Select-Button"></p>

-## Randomly Select Button
+## Simulation Button

 <p>
+Click on the simulation Button to simulate the program.
-The Randomly Select Button keeps on selecting random cells until the system percolates.
+The program will keep on selecting randomly cells until the system percolates.
 According to an experiment after selecting approximately 59.3% random cells in n x n grid the system percolates.

 </p>